 Other Notes

-• Junior receiver Mudia Reuben limped off the field at the end of the first quarter.
-He did not return to the game and his status remains unknown.
+- Update: Junior receiver Mudia Reuben limped off the field at the end of the first quarter.
+He did not return to the game, and was seen with crutches and boot on his left leg post-game.